makersacademy/chitter-challenge/README.md

 Green.
 Now should refactor the peeps from controller to model.

 Wrote a test for a Peep class.
 The #all class method should return the previously hardcoded peep array.
+Red.

+- Created lib dir, and peep.rb